 - Udon noodles: These wheat noodles can be swapped out for rice or glass noodles to make this dish gluten-free.
 Even classic spaghetti will work if that's what you have on hand.

 - To make ahead: Make the salad as you would if you were serving it right away.
-For best quality, serve pre-made salad within 24 hours.
+Cover and refrigerate.
+For best quality, serve within 24 hours.
+The peanut sauce can be made up to 48 hours in advance, but it will thicken up in the fridge.

 - Leftovers: Keep leftovers refrigerated in a closed container for 3-4 days.

-- To make warm: Don't rinse the noodles after cooking them.
+- To serve warm: Don't rinse the noodles after cooking them.
 Instead, transfer all ingredients back into the pot with the noodles.
 Heat over medium heat until hot, stirring frequently to prevent burning.